mo5wagdy/Interactive-Learning-Timeline/DOCS/README.md

    ```sh
    cd Interactive-Learning-Timeline
    ```
-3. Open `index.html` in a browser.
+3. Open `index.html` in your preferred browser.

-## 📌 How to Contribute
+## 🤝 How to Contribute
 Contributions are welcome!
-If you’d like to enhance the project:
+If you'd like to enhance the project:
 1. Fork the repository.
 2. Create a new branch (`feature-new-improvement`).
 3. Commit your changes and push them.